liuhq/evarcher/README.md

 (handler?: Handler<E[K]>) => void
 ```

-Unregister a handler in the event.
+Unregister and remove a handler in the event.
 Match the same handler by function reference, so you must store the handler in a variable.

 ```ts
 const handler = (p) => { ... }